nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

  * Subgenre (optional) (short answer)
  * Word count (short answer)
  * Logline (short answer)
-  * To learn more about how to write a logline, take a look at this [logline writing article](https://writershelpingwriters.net/2016/01/how-and-why-to-write-a-log-line-for-your-story?target=_blank).
+  * To learn more about how to write a logline, take a look at this [logline writing article](https://writershelpingwriters.net/2016/01/how-and-why-to-write-a-log-line-for-your-story?target=_blank) or [_Logline Writing Essentials_](https://www.jenichappelleeditorial.com/post/essentials-for-writers-loglines?target=_blank).

 ###### **If you aren't sure which age category or genre to choose, pick the one that's the best match.**

 #### Step 5: Upload your documents

-##### A. Upload your query letter
+##### A. Upload your query letter and first five pages in ONE document
  * Format:
-  * Single-spaced
+  * Query should be single-spaced and the first five pages should be double-spaced
+  * Include a page break between the query and first five pages
   * One-inch margins
   * Standard font (Calibri, Arial, or Times New Roman, 11 or 12 pt)
-  * If you need a visual example of formatting for the Annual Contest, take a look at our [query submission sample](RevPit_Query_Formatting_Sample.docx).
  * Make sure your query letter includes:
   * A generic greeting, as the same letter will be seen by all of your chosen editors
   * Title